 You will have membership to the Queen Mary Library and the University of London Library, Senate House, both of which have extensive collections.
 You will also enjoy reading access to the other college libraries within the University of London, and can take advantage of Queen Mary’s London location and ready access to a wealth of other libraries, museums and archives.

-In the National Student Survey 2011, 88 per cent of Politics students were satisfied overall with the quality of their experience and 90 per cent were employed or doing further study six months after graduation.
-In the most recent Research Assessment Exercise (RAE 2008), the School of Politics and International Relations was rated very highly for the quality of our research.
+In the most recent Research Excellence Framework (REF 2014), the School of Politics and International Relations was rated very highly for the quality of our research.
 Our staff have diverse research interests, and this is reflected in the choice of modules available to students.

 There are huge benefits to studying History and Politics in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
-We are home to the Mile End Group, which is a forum for the exchange of ideas between government, policy makers, civil servants, and students.
-Through the Mile End Group, we have a range of high-profile and inspiring speakers who come to campus.
-Speakers have included Jack Straw MP, David Willetts MP, Alistair Campbell, Baroness Williams, Lord Adonis.
+We are home to the Mile End Institute, which is a forum for the exchange of ideas between government, policy makers, civil servants, and students.
+Through the Mile End Institute, we have a range of high-profile and inspiring speakers who come to campus.
+Speakers have included Yvette Cooper MP, Lord Heseltine, Lord Owen, Alistair Campbell, Baroness Williams, Dame Tessa Jowell.
 There is also a student-run politics society who organise debates and events of their own.

 History modules may include: